Gross and Net Income

 - the general social contribution (CSG) is payable by individuals living in France and who benefit from the compulsory health insurance

 - the contribution to the social debt (CRDS) applies to earnings and to income from wealth.
 The territorial scope of the CRDS is the same as the CSG.
 CRDS is paid by individuals living in France who benefit from a compulsory insurance scheme

-The information presented on this page is based on the fiscal regulations of France in 2019.
+The information presented here is based on the fiscal regulations in France in 2019.
 Visit impots.gouv.fr for more details.